clearwater/octopress/content/post/2016-11-12-py-gaugette-gets-an-update.markdown

 ---
-title: "Version 3 of py-gaugette"
+title: "py-gaugette Gets a Refresh"
 date: "2016-11-12T14:39:00+10:00"
-draft: True
+draft: False
 categories:
- - "Switec X25"
+ - Python
- - "Arduino"
+ - Raspberry Pi
 ---

 I've made some major changes to the py-gaugette library to address several issues that have accumulated over time, namely:

- - use interrupts for rotary encoder
+ - added interrupt-driven option to rotary encoder
  - fully Python 3 compatible
  - works with current version of Py-WiringPi
  - uses dependency injection for GPIO and SPI interfaces
- - updated Google Sheets to use new API
+ - updated Google Sheets code to use new API

 ## Dependency Injection for GPIO and SPI